MikeMNelhams/SpermTracking/README.md

 # Sperm Tracking in collaboration with Mojo
-Mojo are a sperm analysis and treatment organisation: https://www.mojofertility.co/.
+Mojo are a sperm analysis and treatment organisation.

 This is a repository for all resources for University of Bristol project with Mojo for sperm analysis.
 Partial training data is stored in the `tracking_data` directory.